ashoward/optics-scan/README.md

 Start Vivado and open Hardware Manager.
 In the Hardware Menu to the left, press the Auto Link button (looks like two sideways Y's) to get a list of all the connected devices.
 For board 03 (board 04), right-click on `Digilent/210249A847C1` (`Xilinx/00000000000000`) and press Open Target.
 This will close any other devices that might be open.
 Once the desired device open, right-click on the FPGA ku15p (xcvu7p) and press Program Device to run a bitstream file from the `BitFiles/` folder.
 In the top menu, go to Tools, and then to Run Tcl Script.
 Then, run a script to generate the links from the `GenerateLinks/` folder.
 Links should be listed in the Serial I/O Links tab.
 Everything is now set up to run the scans.

+for SerA start vivado at the root of the optics-scan project.
+Then, in vivado TCL run "source ./BitFiles/SerA/configure_device.tcl" to configure the FPGA, the cable should be `/Xilinx/000015de453601` and run "source ./GenerateLinks/SerA/b14_create_links_b129-130-131.tcl" to create the links

 ## Run Scans

 Make sure the steps in Setup has been made.
 The final results will be written to a `results/` folder.
 It will save information about all the bathtub scans, where a summary can be found in `configuration_summary.json`.
 Information about the bit rate error (BER) of every scan can be found in `BER_summary.txt`.
 For easier comparison, the `best_area_summary.json` saves one value with the best open area from the bathtub scan (Note: doesn't save multiple values if other settings give the same open area).
 All the settings with the largest open area that gives the lowest errors, are saved in `best_error_summary.json`.

+for SerA run in vivado "source ./Scans/SerA-2/SerA-2-BTScan-BER-Tx.tcl" to run the scans

 ### Run Interactively